ehabmohamed223/egyptopia-tourism-graduation-project/README.md

 ---

-## **5.Recommendation System**
+## **5. Recommendation System**

 - **Objective**: Delivers personalized travel suggestions.

+- **Role**:
+  Engineered a multi-faceted recommendation system that integrates various intelligent techniques to enhance user experience and promote exploration:

+  - **Content-Based Recommendation System**
+    Designed to highlight lesser-known attractions that align with the user’s interests by placing them alongside popular destinations.
+It also introduces novel and diverse suggestions that slightly diverge from the user’s typical preferences to foster discovery and increase engagement.

+  - **Non-Personalized Recommendation System**
+    Utilizes **Bayesian average scores** to promote attractions by tourism type, ensuring fair promotion of places regardless of the number of ratings.

+  - **Location-Based Recommendation System**
+    Displays nearby attractions based on user-selected locations, helping users discover points of interest relative to their current or chosen area.

-- **Features**:
+  - **User Behavior Simulation**
-  - Content-based system to surface lesser-known attractions aligned with user interests, with novel suggestions to encourage exploration.
-  - Non-personalized system using Bayesian average scores by tourism type.
-  - Location-based system for nearby attractions.

-- **Development**: Engineered the multi-faceted system and simulated user behavior to optimize performance.

-- **Role**: Developed the recommendation system, including all three approaches and performance simulations.
+    Developed simulations to evaluate the recommendation system’s performance based on user inputs, optimizing its effectiveness.

 ---